Safeguarding 'at risk' adults and children

 Expectations of those working with adults at risk or children

-• Ensure you have completed the e-learning Introduction to Safeguarding course offered by OSCB or OSAB and that you know what you should do if an at risk person makes a disclosure to you
+• ensure you have completed an introduction to safeguarding course (for example those offered by OSCB and OSAB) and that you know what you should do if an at risk person makes a disclosure to you

-• Report any suspicions promptly and confidentially to the designated safeguarding lead for the activity, or in the event that the suspicions/allegations involve that person, to the appropriate University Safeguarding Officer
+• report any suspicions promptly and confidentially to the designated safeguarding lead for the activity, or in the event that the suspicions/allegations involve that person, to the appropriate Safeguarding Officer for the University (see the Contacts tab for details)

 You should not:

-• Engage in, or allow, any form of inappropriate touching.
+• engage in, or allow, any form of inappropriate touching.
 This would include doing personal things for a child or an adult at risk that they can do for themselves.
-Where the person is disabled tasks should only be carried out with the full consent of the individual, or their parent
+Where the person is disabled tasks should only be carried out with the full consent of the individual

-• Give your personal contact details (such as personal phone number, home address, email, Skype address or other communication routes) to a child or an adult at risk, or use any such route to communicate with a child or adult at risk other than regarding the activity (for example through the official website for the activity)
+• give your personal contact details (including but not limited to personal phone number, home address, email or other communication routes) to a child or an adult at risk, or use any such means to communicate with a child or adult at risk.
+Communications should be only regarding the activity and only through official University routes, ideally a generic email address which is set up for the activity and which may be used by other members of the team

-• Take photographs, or make other recordings of at risk people without specific written consent of the individual, or someone with parental responsibility for the individual
+• take photographs, or make other recordings of at risk people without specific written consent of the individual, or someone with parental/other appropriate responsibility for the individual

 Back to top